AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/aw-accessibility.md

 ## Support for screen readers and screen magnifiers

 A screen reader reads text that appears on the computer screen.
-It also reads non-textual information, such as button labels or image descriptions in the application, provided in accessibility tags or attributes.
+It also reads non-textual information, such as button labels or image descriptions in the application.

 ## Color palettes & contrast